2013 Lexus RX 350 Interior

 - "We found the interior ergonomics compromised - form over function.
 The asymmetric dashboard appears interesting at first glance, but the controls are haphazardly placed across its face and there is an obvious lack of flat and easily accessible storage space for frequently used items (such as rectangular mobile phones).
 The traditional transmission shift lever always seems to be in the way, and the wrist rest for the automaker's Remote Touch interface (replacing the touchscreen display) is massive." -- Autoblog

 The Lexus RX 350 can hold up to 80.3 cubic feet of cargo with the second row of seats stowed, or 40 cubic feet of cargo with the back seats in use.
-Reviewers don’t say much about the cargo space except to mention that there’s plenty of it.
+Reviewers are pleased with the amount of cargo space in the RX 350.